Chris7462/FunctionalClustering/README.md

 figure_code:
-This folder contains code to generate good-looking figures using the saved rds files from previous analyses (saved in the folder figure_rds_files)
+This folder contains code to generate good-looking figures using the saved rds files from previous analyses (saved in the folder figure_rds_files).